betaglot/betaglot/docs/dev/StyleGuide.md

 </via>

+## Neoclassical

+Ancient Greek

+Most terms are greek.

+Capitals

+Which font for Titles?

+Worthy of Olympics

+Without a doubt, climbing Competitions are older than humanity

 ## Classic Style

 > The writer can see something that the reader has not yet noticed, and he orients the reader's gaze so that she can see it for herself.